Limerick (Dáil constituency)

-Limerick was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, from 1923 and 1948, elected on the system of proportional representation by means of the single transferable vote (PR-STV).
-It covered the entire city and county of Limerick.
-Another constituency of the same name existed between 2011 and 2016, which was later renamed as Limerick County.
+Limerick was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas elected on the system of proportional representation by means of the single transferable vote (PR-STV).
+From 1923 to 1948, it represented the whole city and county of Limerick.
+On its second creation, from 2011 to 2016, it represented the rural part of the county of Limerick, other than in its neighbouring constituencies of Kerry North–West Limerick and Limerick City.

 History and boundaries

+1923–1948

-The constituency was a 7-seat constituency under the Electoral Act 1923 for the 1923 general election to Dáil Éireann; those elected comprised the 4th Dáil.
+The constituency was first created as a 7-seat constituency under the Electoral Act 1923 for the 1923 general election to Dáil Éireann; those elected comprised the 4th Dáil.
 It succeeded the constituencies of Limerick City–Limerick East and Kerry–Limerick West which were used to elect members to the 2nd Dáil and the 3rd Dáil.

 It covered Limerick city and all of County Limerick.
-It continued in existence when a revision took effect in 1937.
-It was abolished at the 1948 Irish general election, when it was replaced by the two new constituencies of Limerick East and Limerick West.
+It was abolished under the Electoral (Amendment) Act 1947, when it was replaced by the two new constituencies of Limerick East and Limerick West.

+2011–2016

+The Constituency Commission proposed in 2007 that at the next general election a new constituency called Limerick be created.

+It was established by the Electoral (Amendment) Act 2009 when it partially replaced the former constituencies of Limerick East and Limerick West.
+Most of the rural parts of the Limerick East constituency were transferred to the Limerick constituency and the western parts of the Limerick West constituency were transferred to the Kerry North–West Limerick constituency.
+It was represented only at the 2011 general election, electing 3 TDs.

+The 2009 Act defined the constituency as:

+It was abolished at the 2016 general election and replaced by the Limerick County constituency.